top of page

 KiwiSaver - hardship

-Father and Daughter Fishing
+Father and Daughter fishing on bank of river

 What is a Kiwisaver financial hardship withdrawal?

-KiwiSaver is designed for two things: buying a first home and growing your funds for retirement.
-However, If you’re experiencing serious financial hardship, such as the loss of income or significant unexpected costs, a hardship withdrawal may be an option.
+KiwiSaver is designed for two things: buying a first home and growing funds for retirement.

 • Minimum living expenses such as power, water and food bills

-• Mortgage, rental or board payments
+• Mortgage, rent or board payments

 • Modifications needed on your home to meet special needs, if you or a dependent family member is disabled